patrickromo1/datavant-takehome-pw/README.md

 ## Oddities

+The following are observations that were a little "odd" with the site.

 ### Calendar Widget

 - The calendar time is portugal timezone so if you want to book a train for today if will be disabled at midnight portugal time.
 This logically makes sense but should be indicated to the end user.